 2011 Industrial Math/Stat Modeling Workshop for Graduate Students - July 7-15, 2011

-Location: The 2011 workshop will be held at North Carolina State University.
-We can therefore offer, to both students and problem presenters, the support of an experienced group of faculty and staff.
+Location: The 2011 workshop was held at North Carolina State University.
+We were able to offer, to both students and problem presenters, the support of an experienced group of faculty and staff.

-Objective is to expose graduate students in mathematics, engineering, and statistics to challenging and exciting real-world problems arising in industrial and government laboratory research.
-Students get experience in the team approach to problem solving.
+Objective was to expose graduate students in mathematics, engineering, and statistics to challenging and exciting real-world problems arising in industrial and government laboratory research.
+Students got experience in the team approach to problem solving.

-Setup: The students are divided into six-member teams to collaborate on industrial projects presented by experienced scientists and engineers.
+Setup: The students were divided into six-member teams to collaborate on industrial projects presented by experienced scientists and engineers.

-The corresponding problems are not the kind of academic exercises often considered in classrooms.
-The challenges they raise typically require fresh new insight for both formulation and solution.
-During the workshop, each group is mentored by both the problem presenter and a faculty adviser.
+The corresponding problems were not the kind of academic exercises often considered in classrooms.
+The challenges they raised typically required fresh new insight for both formulation and solution.
+During the workshop, each group was mentored by both the problem presenter and a faculty adviser.

 - Lea Jenkins (Clemson University) and Christopher Kees (US Army Research and Development Center): Convective Flow in Porous Media (for more information, please refer to the project description page).